<img alt="" src="https://secure.agile-company-365.com/798703.png" style="display:none;">

 Imagine your firm subscribes to 10 data sources for 100 accounts.
 For just one account, you would need to login to each source's website periodically to download accounting data to a spreadsheet or system, and save it to a formatted pdf.
 Now do it 99 more times, and it will likely take days to complete.
 The process is tedious, not to mention an unproductive use of professional talent.

 How can this process be improved to alleviate the risk, disruption and stress on operations and compliance teams?
-Here are a few insights on audit risk, achieving optimal outcomes through best practices for collecting data, and ensuring a painless, successful audit or client request – each and every time.
+Here are a few insights on audit risk, achieving optimal outcomes through best practices for collecting data, and ensuring a painless, successful audit or client request—each and every time.

-Audit Risk is Real
+Audit risk is real

 Audit reports typically cover performance under Global Investment Performance Standards (GIPS®), operational processes and procedures related to financial reporting and data controls under SOC 1 and SOC 2, periodic SEC review audits, and year-end financial audits.
 These audits may become available in the public domain and to member clients and partners who have established due diligence policies and procedures.